A Level 2 Year Courses:

 Students wishing to study subjects that they did not study at GCSE will only be accepted on these courses if their overall GCSE grades merit such a decision.

 Level 3 Diplomas

-If you do not obtain the required ‘C’ grade for GCSE Mathematics and English, you will be required to attend re-take lessons.
+GCSE Mathematics and English should ideally be passed with a grade 5.
+If in exceptional circumstances you do not obtain grade 4 or above at GCSE Mathematics and English, you will be required to attend re-take lessons.
 These are compulsory classes and attendance will be monitored.